How to cite this page Comment citer cette page

 the relocation of the statue of Mahé de Labourdonnais aroused the indignation of a few historians from the Université de La Réunion and secondary school history-geography teachers, backed up by idle political activists.
 Their sometimes pertinent but often confused comments were first relayed by a local news website and the far-right press in France.
 Obviously informed by internal sources, Causeur magazine had already opposed the project on June 16, 2022, denouncing the importation of "wookism" to La Réunion.
 Lacking coherence and, above all, determination, this opposition had little resonance.
 A few days after the statue was moved, reactionary essayist Dimitri Casali continued the confusion in the Journal du dimanche, writing that "to erase this past, as these new purifiers demand, would be to deny the very essence of the French soul: a republic that promotes equality, universality and secularism, without distinction of race or religion" (December 23, 2023).

-2023, The Mayor of Saint-Denis and the Prefect of Réunion announce the relocation of the statue of Mahé de la Bourdonnais
+- 2024, The Administrative Court of La Réunion rejects the appeal against the relocation of the statue of Mahé de la Bourdonnais